explore

 Pilchuck Lookout is probably one of the most popular in Washington State due to its relatively close proximity to Seattle.
 Wearing: Beyond Yoga leggings, Patagonia Snap-T Fleece jacket; Shoes: La Sportiva trail running shoes; ENO hammock // Photo by Kyle Kotajarvi

-The main appeal of Pilchuck Lookout for me is it’s proximity to Seattle.
-Compared to many of the lookouts on this list, Pilchuck is a relatively accessible hike.
+The main appeal of Pilchuck Lookout for me is its proximity to Seattle.
+Compared to many of the Washington fire lookouts on this list, Pilchuck is a relatively accessible hike.
 The drive is only about an hour and fifteen minutes, so on long summer days, this one fire lookout hike you can potentially fit in after work.
-The walk up to the peak of Pilchuck Mountain climbs its way up through old-growth forest, boulder fields, and finally scrambles up some large shale rocks and a ladder to the lookout.
+The walk up to the peak of Pilchuck Mountain climbs its way up through old-growth forests, boulder fields, and finally scrambles up some large shale rocks and a ladder to the lookout.

-The views at the top are arguably more subtle than those lookouts located in the heart of the North Cascades, or at Mount Rainier.
+The views at the top are arguably more subtle than those lookouts located in the heart of the North Cascades, or at Mount Rainier National Park.
 However, they are still beautiful – particularly if you’re able to enjoy them for sunset or sunrise.

 Spending The Night: The general rule for Washington fire lookouts is that if they are not staffed or available for rental, they are open to visitors on a first-come, first-served basis.
 If your heart is set on camping, I’d highly suggest bringing a tent or hammock in case the lookout is already full.